Becoming a childminder

 • Childminders must carry public liability insurance once registered.

 • Childminders will need to pay for their own annual insurance cover.
-The fee may include membership for additional benefits such as online training, and telephone support).
+The fee may include membership for additional benefits.
+These may include online training, and telephone support.

 • If you have assistants, you will be classed as an employer.
 As an employer, you must also hold Employer’s Liability Insurance.